What is Sound?

 3. The resistance of the medium, usually negligible in air and water.
 Higher resistance means faster degradation of the sound wave.

 When sound passes through a medium without consistent physical properties, it may be dispersed, as in sound-proofing ceiling tiles, or even focused into a powerful wave as used by various police and military as a crowd-control device.
-Sound cannot travel through a vacuum (an absence of any particles).

 The speed of a sound wave is also determined not by volume (intensity), but the medium through which it passes.
 In natural atmosphere at sea level, that’s approximately 767 mph.